How to Properly Disinfect a Wound

-When you hurt yourself, you have to treat the cut to prevent possible infections and serious consequences.
-Living things’ skin acts as a barrier to keep viruses and other harmful agents out of your body.
-If you hurt or injure yourself, bateria can get into the wound and then multiply inside the wound or near it, resulting in serious infections that can spread to your whole body.
-That’s why it’s so important to know how to clean any wound and clean it well.
+Living things’ skin acts as a barrier to keep viruses and other harmful agents out of the body.
+If you hurt yourself, bacteria can get into the wound and then multiply inside or around it, leading to serious infections that can spread to your whole body.
+That’s why it’s so important to know how to clean and properly disinfect a wound.

 - Boil water to sterilize the instruments that you need to treat the wound (tweezers, scissors, etc.).

-- Put on latex gloves to make sure the wound never comes into contact with your hands: contact might lead to infection.
+- Put on latex gloves to make sure the wound never comes into contact with your hands.
+That could lead to infection.

-- If the wound isn’t very deep, simply wash it with soap and water (make sure it’s anti-bacterial soap).
-If it is deep, use another disinfectant type of solution (like hydrogen peroxide or chlorhexidine).
+- If the wound isn’t very deep, wash it with soap and water (use anti-bacterial soap).
+Or, if it’s deep, use another disinfectant solution (like hydrogen peroxide or chlorhexidine).

 - If the affected area is too contaminated by bits and pieces of things, use tweezers to pick them out and then clean the area.